-- Step 4.
-The CCC shall perform the non-costly remedial actions optimisation (NRAO) according to Article 17 and, as a result, obtain the applied non-costly RAs, along with the final PTDF_f and F{ref} adjusted for the applied RAs; - Step 5.
+- paragraphs 2, 4 and 5 and publish it on the online communication platform as referred to in Article 23.
+This document shall reflect an up to date detailed process description of all capacity calculation steps including the timeline of each step of the intraday capacity calculation. - 8.
+The Core RCCs shall deliver the CCC the latest available CGM, proposed and coordinated XRAs from the day-ahead and intraday CROSAs, in accordance with the CSAM.
+During the interim period until ROSC CROSA process is implemented in accordance of Article 37 of Core ROSC methodology, only the latest available CGM shall be delivered. - The intraday capacity calculation process and validation in the Core CCR shall be performed by the CCC and the Core TSOs according to the following procedure: - Step 1.
+The CCC shall define the initial list of CNECs pursuant to Article 15; - Step 2.
+The CCC shall calculate the first flow-based parameters ($PTDF{init}$ and $F{ref,init}$) for each initial CNEC pursuant to Article 15; - Step 3.
+The CCC shall determine the final list of CNECs for subsequent steps of the capacity calculation pursuant to Article 16; - Step 4. <omitted> - Step 5.
 The CCC shall calculate the RAM before validation (RAM{bv}) based on the results of the previous processes pursuant to Article 18; - Step 6.
-The Core TSOs shall, according to Article 19, validate the RAM{bv} with individual validation, and decrease RAM when operational security is jeopardised, which results in the final RAM_f ;

-- Step 7.
+The Core TSOs shall, according to Article 19, validate the RAM{bv} with individual validation, and decrease RAM when operational security is jeopardised, which results in the final RAM_f ; - Step 7.
 The CCC shall, according to Article 19, remove the redundant CNECs and redundant external constraints from final $PTDF_f$ and RAM_f ; - Step 8.
 The CCC shall publish the $PTDF_f$ and RAM_f values in accordance with Article 23 and provide them to NEMOs for capacity allocation in accordance with paragraph 2. - 10.
 All capacity updates, calculations and re-calculations pursuant to paragraph 2, including all steps pursuant to paragraph 3, shall be performed per ID CC MTU.
 Cross-zonal capacities shall be provided to the NEMOs for each ID CC MTU, but for capacity allocation they may be converted into a higher time resolution in accordance with the market time unit applicable on specific bidding zone border(s). - 11.
+Based on the latest available information regarding the actual system state, each TSO in the Core region shall have the right to reduce available cross-zonal capacity on their own borders after submitting capacity to SIDC in accordance with paragraph 2.
+Such reduction shall be coordinated amongst the TSOs sharing the border. - 12.
 Core TSOs aim at ensuring maximal coherence between operational processes run in Core CCR.
 In this context, the intraday capacity calculation shall take place only after the coordinated operational security analysis run within the scope of the ROSC ICS/CROSA processes on day-ahead and intraday.
 Considering the fact that these ROSC processes are key for planning remedial measures to ensure operational security, the intraday capacity calculation can only commence once the ROSC ICS/CROSA process is finalized and adequate up-to-date grid models are available.
 This implies, that in case the ROSC ICS/CROSA process cannot be finalized within the foreseen timeframe and more time is necessary to manage grid security, intraday capacity calculation and subsequent delivery of intraday capacities may be delayed.
-Core TSOs shall strive at ensuring that the delay in providing intraday capacity, according to the time of delivery mentioned in paragraph 2, is as small as possible. - 12.
-Based on the latest available information regarding the actual system state, each TSO in the Core region shall have the right to reduce available cross-zonal capacity on their own borders after submitting capacity to SIDC in accordance with paragraph 2.
-Such reduction shall be coordinated amongst the TSOs sharing the border.
+Core TSOs shall strive at ensuring that the delay in providing intraday capacity, according to the time of delivery mentioned in paragraph 2, is as small as possible.